cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This isogeny defines a map iso\_map(x', y') that takes as input a point on E' and produces as output a point on E.

-Once E' and iso\_map are identified, this mapping is straightforward: on input alpha, first apply the simplified SWU mapping to get a point on E', then apply the isogeny map to that point to get a point on E.
+Once E' and iso\_map are identified, this mapping works as follows: on input u, first apply the simplified SWU mapping to get a point on E', then apply the isogeny map to that point to get a point on E.

+Note that iso\_map is a group homomorphism, meaning that point addition commutes with iso\_map.
+Thus, when using this mapping in the hash\_to\_curve construction of {{roadmap}}, one can effect a small optimization by first mapping u0 and u1 to E', adding the resulting points on E', and then applying iso\_map to the sum.
+This gives the same result while requiring only one evaluation of iso\_map.

 Preconditions: An elliptic curve E' with A' != 0 and B' != 0 that is isogenous to the target curve E with isogeny map iso\_map(x, y) from